Isaiah Kwaku Osei-Duah

-Isaiah Kwaku Osei-Duah is a Ghanaian politician and was a member of the first parliament of the second Republic of Ghana.
+Isaiah Kwaku Osei-Duah (born 1933) is a Ghanaian politician and was a member of the first parliament of the second Republic of Ghana.
 He represented the Asutifi constituency under the membership of the progress party (PP).

 Early life and education

 Osei-Duah was born in 1933.
 He attended Surveyors School Accra and Kwame Nkrumah University of Science and Technology (KNUST).
 He holds certificates in Land Surveying and Estate Management.
 He later worked as a Surveyor, Farmer and Trader before going into parliament.